nicolargo/glances/README.rst

 able to install it using your favorite package manager.
 Be aware that when you use this method the operating system `package`_ for `Glances` may not be the latest version.

+Note: The Debian package (and all other Debian-based distributions) do not include anymore the JS statics files used by the Web interface (see ``issue2021``).

 FreeBSD
 -------